christodoulos/christodoulos.github.io/content/posts/addoptml/unit cube complex/index.md

 ---
-title: On determining the outer shell <br> of a unit cube complex
+title: On determining the outer shell of a unit cube complex
 date: 2021-12-15
 showTableOfContents: true
 ---